-Prayer Shawl ministry began in 2009 and meets on the third Tuesday of each month.
-Members knit together and share fellowship.
-Knitters teach knitting to anyone interested in joining.
-The group has given away over 80 prayer shawls to friends with health problems.
+Prayer Shawl ministry began in 2009 and has evolved into an "at home" ministry.
+Members continue to knit but no longer meet at the church.
+Knitters are eager to teach knitting to anyone interested in joining our ever evolving prayer shawl ministry.
+The group has given away over100 prayer shawls to friends with health problems.
 Also shawls have been sent to military hospitals for distribution to the wounded.
 When the shawls are completed, they are blessed at one of the Sunday services.
 A note and prayer accompany every shawl from the group.

-Diocesan World Missions Since 1993, Holy Spirit has supported the Diocesan World Missions by sending one or more members to medical and construction missions, sponsoring fund raising events for missions, and awarding grants via the Outreach Committee.
+Diocesan World Missions

+Since 1993, Holy Spirit has supported the Diocesan World Missions by sending one or more members to medical and construction missions, sponsoring fund raising events for missions, and awarding grants via the Outreach Committee.
 From 1993 until 2005, the missions were to Guatemala.
-Since 2007, the missions, both medical and construction, have been to the
+Since 2007, the missions, both medical and construction, have been to the Dominican Republic.
+The construction group has acquired tools, supplies, and generators to operate a workshop that can produce mahogany furniture for a church in one week.